Guy Forget

-Career
+Early life and amateur career

 Forget first came to the tennis world's attention as an outstanding junior player who won the French Open junior title in 1982.
 He turned professional later that year.

+Professional career

-His breakthrough year on the professional tour was 1986 when he made it to the fourth round of Roland Garros, his best grand slam at that point, and won his first top-level singles title in Toulouse, where both his father and grandfather had won, respectively in 1966 and 1946, and where he won again in 1991 and 1992.
+Forget's breakthrough year on the professional tour was 1986 when he made it to the fourth round of Roland Garros, his best grand slam at that point, and won his first top-level singles title in Toulouse, where both his father and grandfather had won, respectively in 1966 and 1946, and where he won again in 1991 and 1992.
 He was also part of the French team which won the World Team Cup.
 Forget also won six doubles titles in 1986, reaching his career-high doubles ranking of World Number 3 in August that year, finishing in the runner-up spot with partner Yannick Noah at the 1986 ATP Tour World Championships tournament.

 In 1987, Forget and Yannick Noah finished runners-up in the men's doubles at the French Open.
 In 1990, Forget partnered with Jakob Hlasek to win the ATP Tour World Championships doubles title.

 1991 was the most memorable year of Forget's career.
 He won six singles titles that year, the biggest coming at the ATP Masters Series events in Cincinnati and Paris.
 In both finals, he defeated Pete Sampras.
 He reached his career-high singles ranking of World Number 4 in March that year.

 Forget was a member of the French team which won the 1991 Davis Cup.
 In the final, France faced the United States.
 Forget teamed up with Henri Leconte to win the doubles rubber, and then won the decisive singles rubber against Pete Sampras as France shocked the heavily favoured US team to win 3–1.